 Transfer the sausages to a 6-quart crock pot.

 In the fat leftover from the sausages add 2 sliced yellow onions, season with salt and pepper, then saute until they begin to soften and turn golden brown.
-Then, pile ’em on top of the sausages in the crock pot.
+Then, scoop them on top of the sausages in the crock pot.

-Next add 2 large or 3 small sliced bell peppers (the color combo is up to you!) then season with salt and pepper and saute until the peppers are crisp tender.
-Add 4 cloves minced garlic and saute for another minute, then add the mixture on top of the onions in the crock pot.
+Next add 2 large or 3 small sliced bell peppers (the color combo is up to you) then season with salt and pepper and saute until the peppers are crisp tender.
+Add 4 cloves minced garlic then saute for another minute, and then add the mixture on top of the onions in the crock pot.

 I MEAN.
 You HAVE to taste this!!

 Saucy, so much flavor, yet incredibly simple, this is a recipe you will make again and again and again.
 It’s a huge crowd pleaser and, as my Aunt Mary knows, is great when company is coming over.
 People can eat whenever and however much they want, then keep coming back for more (which they definitely will.)
 Enjoy!